IgKh/pg_hspell/README.md

 ## Overview

-The Hebrew language is traditionally considered to be difficult to perform documents retrieval tasks on.
+The Hebrew language is traditionally considered to be difficult to perform document retrieval tasks on.
 Its rich morphology means that words have a very large amount of inflections on one hand, and widespread presence of homographs leads to ambiguity.
 All of that means that full text search systems tend to suffer from poor recall out of the box when dealing with Hebrew texts.

 `pg_hspell` is a PostgreSQL extension that tries to help with such tasks when using the database's built-in full text search subsystem.
 It uses the dictionary and linguistic information provided by the hspell project to provide a Postgres dictionary template which lemmatizes Hebrew words as part of a configuration pipeline.